Skip to content

 4. Confirmation — shows the proposed sprint before writing the YAML

-The skill proposes six auto-grouping strategies:
+The skill proposes seven auto-grouping strategies:

 Strategy Groups issues by

-Goal-aligned Mapped against ll-goals.md if present
+Goal-aligned Mapped against ll-goals.md if product.enabled is set (2+ match required)

-You can accept one strategy, mix strategies, or skip auto-grouping and specify issues directly.
+At most 4 groupings are presented at once (prioritizing distinctiveness and a mix across categories); you can accept one strategy, mix strategies, or skip auto-grouping and specify issues directly.

 Direct CLI